Peer Learning Court Program

 The Center for Children and Family Futures (CCFF), with support from the Office of Juvenile Justice and Delinquency Prevention (OJJDP), hosts the national Family Treatment Court Training and Technical Assistance (FTC TTA) Peer Learning Court (PLC) Program.

 CCFF launched the PLC Program in 2012 to highlight national best practice models for family treatment courts (FTCs), while increasing knowledge and innovative practice through peer-to-peer learning and technical assistance (TA).
-PLCs are FTCs that operate in alignment with the FTC Best Practice Standards (2019) — using sound, evidence-supported practices and policies to improve child welfare and substance use disorder (SUD) treatment outcomes for families.
-PLCs feature strong cross-system collaborative leadership teams that include champions among courts, child welfare, SUD treatment, and other family-serving agencies.
+PLCs are collaboratives that operate in alignment with the FTC Best Practice Standards (2019) — using sound, evidence-supported practices and policies to improve child welfare and substance use disorder (SUD) treatment outcomes for families.
+PLCs feature strong cross-system collaborative leadership teams that include champions among Tribes, courts, child welfare, SUD treatment, and other family-serving agencies.

 • Participate in virtual peer-to-peer connection, via email or video conference call, to share practice innovations, successes, challenges, and lessons